Bayesian-EUCLID: discovering hyperelastic material laws with uncertainties: Benchmarks

 \subsection{Data generation}

 For the scope of this work, we use the finite element method (FEM) to generate synthetic data which would otherwise be obtained from DIC experiments.
 For benchmarking, we consider the same mechanical testing as that of \cite{flaschel_unsupervised_2021} where a hyperelastic square specimen with a finite-sized hole is deformed under displacement-controlled asymmetric biaxial tension (see \figurename\ref{fig:geometry} for schematic).
 This testing configuration subjects the material to a sufficiently diverse range of localized strain states necessary for discovering a generalizable constitutive model.
-Due to two-fold symmetry in the problem, only a quarter of the plate is simulated, with appropriate boundary conditions to enforce the symmetry.
-Without loss of generality, we assume plane strain conditions.
-The data is simulated using linear triangular elements.
+Due to two-fold symmetry in the problem, only a quarter of the plate is simulated, with appropriate boundary conditions to enforce the symmetry. \RR{For the scope of the current work dealing with only in-plane behavior of the material, we assume plane strain conditions.} The data is simulated using linear triangular elements.
 Both static and dynamic simulations are performed.
 For the static simulations, as shown in \figurename\ref{fig:geometry}, the boundary displacements are prescribed by the loading parameter $\varphi$ for $L_\text{static}$ consecutive load steps.
 For the dynamic simulations, the boundary velocities are prescribed by the constant loading rate $\dot\varphi$ with time step size $\delta t\ll 1$ for $L_\text{dynamic}$ consecutive steps and explicit time integration.
 A total of $n_t$ equispaced snapshots consisting of nodal displacements, nodal accelerations (only for the dynamic case with $n_t\ll L_\text{dynamic}$), and four boundary reaction forces (normal to the top, bottom, left, and right boundaries of the specimen) are recorded.
 The accelerations are inferred from the displacement fields using the central difference scheme \eqref{eq:acc} (see Section~\ref{sec:available_data}).
 All parameters related to the data generation are summarized in \ref{sec:protocols}.

 To emulate real measurements, artificial noise is added to the displacement data.
 The noise level realistically depends on the imaging setup and pixel accuracy and is independent of the applied displacements.
 Therefore, we apply the same absolute noise level (noise floor) to all the nodal displacement data irrespective of the local displacement field.
 The synthetically generated nodal displacements are noised as